Operation Chaos (novel): Synopsis

-Another part of the book features a magical analogue to the counterculture of the 1960s, presented rather facetiously (reflecting Anderson's attitude to the real-life original).
+Another part of the book features a magical analogue to the counterculture of the 1960s, presented rather facetiously.
 Given the supernatural metaphysics of this world, however, it takes the form of gnosticism, within a "Johannine Church" that is based on either an esoteric reading of the Gospel of John, or an alternative gnostic gospel version of that canonical New Testament book.

 In his werewolf form, Matuchek does not suffer many of the liabilities of a werewolf of folklore.
 He remains himself while turning into a wolf, and is able to fully use his four-leg incarnation to fight various enemies; and in this magical world, there is no social stigma attached to lycanthropy.
 Dependence on the moon is lightly tossed aside with a comment that the necessary components of moonlight (specific frequencies of polarized light) have been isolated, and his Polaroid "Were-flash" lets him turn into a wolf or back to his human form at any time, its controls having been designed to be operable even with paws and no opposable thumbs.
 However, his invulnerability to silver is limited.
 Conservation of mass makes him a rather large wolf, although other weres in the book, taking far more drastic forms, have more serious problems.
 (A 600-pound weretiger has to be a 600-pound man in human form, again in order to not violate the law of conservation of mass.)

 The couple's daughter, Valeria Matuchek, appears as a minor character in Anderson's A Midsummer Tempest—where she is a self-assured young woman, exploring by herself the various timelines.
 In a mysterious "Inn Between the Worlds" she meets with Prince Rupert of the Rhine, the main character of Midsummer Tempest, as well as meeting Holger Carlsen, the protagonist of Three Hearts and Three Lions and helping him in his own quest.